JustARegularNerd/betaexpansion/README.md

 Running "extract.sh" will copy modified source files into the betaexpansion folder, replacing any source files already present.

 Scripts from MCP can also be used.

+# JustARegularNerd's Plans

+I intend on changing a few recipes and porting this mod to ModLoaderMp.